javi-jimenez/gcodis/README.md

 Cloning LXC containers
 ----------------------

-For cloning LXC containers use the command: `lxc-clone gcodis-debug gcodis-newcontainer`, which clones the existing LXC container `gcodis-debug` to a new container with the name `gcodis-newcontainer`.
+For cloning LXC containers use the command: `lxc-clone -o gcodis-debug -n gcodis-newcontainer`, which clones the existing LXC container `gcodis-debug` to a new container with the name `gcodis-newcontainer`.

 Scripts
 -------